You’ve decided to Adopt Don’t Shop and are looking for the perfect rescue dog for you. Here’s what you need to know about adopting from the RSPCA.

 Work with us, so we can help you

 It’s important that you take time to explain your lifestyle, household features, experience, and expectations to staff so that they fully understand your commitments and what you are looking for.
-They will then work hard to ensure you find your perfect match.
+Taking into consideration the maintenance and dedication for any new pet is important, the RSPCA will work hard to ensure you find your perfect match.
 Think about what type of dog would best suit your family.
 For example, if you have more spare time on your hands to dedicate to training, then a young dog or puppy may be suited to you.
 Older dogs can also be wonderful companions - every dog is an individual and will bring something different to a family.

 Rescue dogs come in all shapes, sizes, and come from different backgrounds.
 Some may have suffered neglect and cruelty, and need a little more patience and understanding than others to build their trust back again.
 Some may have been born in our care or come into kennels very young, and have only known kindness from staff or fosterers, but need a little extra help adjusting to life in a home, or some may be older dogs whose loving owner sadly passed away and they came into our care under the Home for Life scheme.